Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: The fundamental element: A single snapping shell

 \subsection{Stability of a shell: A review}

-To get an indication of the sort of behaviour that might be expected for a single snappit, we briefly review the scenario of a single spherical cap (without any extra material around the edge), which has been considered previously \cite{Taffetani2018}.
-In this case the stability of the inverted state of a spherical cap is independent of Young modulus $E$ of the material: since there is no other force scale in the problem (assuming that gravity can be neglected) the transition between bistability and monostability is determined instead by the geometrical properties of the shell, namely its radius of curvature $R$, half-width $L$, thickness $t$ and the Poisson’s ratio $\nu$.
+To get an indication of the sort of behaviour that might be expected for a single snappit, we briefly review the scenario of a single spherical cap (without any extra material around the edge), which has been considered previously \cite[][]{Taffetani2018}.
+In this case the stability of the inverted state of a spherical cap is independent of the Young's modulus $E$ of the material: since there is no other force scale in the problem (assuming that gravity can be neglected) the transition between bistability and monostability is determined purely by the Poisson's ratio, $\nu$, and the geometrical properties of the shell, namely its radius of curvature $R$, half-width $L$, and thickness $t$.

-From dimensional grounds, it is clear that with three length scales in the problem, two dimensionless groups can be formed.
+On dimensional grounds, it is clear that with three length scales in the problem, two dimensionless groups can be formed.
 One natural choice is the angle sub-tended between the pole and the edge of the shell, i.e.~ $\alpha~ (=\sin^{-1}(L/R))$.
-Shells with $\alpha \ll 1$ are shallow \cite{ventsel2001}, but with $\alpha = O(1)$ are deep.
-To determine a second dimensionless parameter, \citet{Taffetani2018} used energy arguments to consider the competition between bending and stretching energies: the bending energy density induced by eversion is $\mathcal{E}_B \sim B(1/R^2)$ (where $B=Et^3/12(1-\nu^2)$ is the bending stiffness of the shell) while the stretching energy density may be estimated to be $\mathcal{E}_S \sim Eh\alpha^4$.
-The relative importance of stretching to bending energy densities is, therefore, $\mathcal{E}_S/\mathcal{E}_B=12(1-\nu^2)(R^2/h^2)\alpha^4$.
-We codify the relative importance of bending and stretching energies via the fourth root of this parameter \cite{libai2005}, namely
+Shells with $\alpha \ll 1$ are shallow \cite[][]{ventsel2001}, but with $\alpha = O(1)$ are deep.
+To determine a second dimensionless parameter, \cite{Taffetani2018} used energy arguments to consider the competition between bending and stretching energies: the bending energy density induced by inversion is $\mathcal{E}_B \sim B(1/R^2)$ (where $B=Et^3/12(1-\nu^2)$ is the bending stiffness of the shell) while the stretching energy density may be estimated to be $\mathcal{E}_S \sim Et\alpha^4$.
+The relative importance of stretching to bending energy densities is, therefore, $\mathcal{E}_S/\mathcal{E}_B=12(1-\nu^2)(R^2/t^2)\alpha^4$.
+We codify the relative importance of bending and stretching energies via the fourth root of this parameter \cite[][]{libai2005}, namely